GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Director</span></em><br /><span>Center for Civic Design</span>
     </p>
     <p>
-      <span>Whitney Quesenbery is the director of the Center for Civic Design, solving democracy as a design problem and creating a voter experience that invites everyone to participate.
+      <span>Whitney Quesenbery is the director of the Center for Civic Design, charged with solving democracy as a design problem and creating a voter experience that invites everyone to participate.
 She combines a fascination with people and an obsession to communicate clearly with her goal of usable accessibility for all.
 She’s written 3 books — A Web for Everyone: Designing accessible user experiences, Storytelling for User Experience, and Global UX — to help keep users in mind throughout the creative process.
 Twitter: <a href="https://twitter.com/whitneyq" class="session-link">@whitneyq</a> and <a href="https://twitter.com/civicdesign" class="session-link">@civicdesign</a>.</span>
     </p>
     <p>
       <em><span>Speaker: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1k"><em><span>Keynote on Day 1</span></em></a>